Beat the Heat: 7 Ways to Cool Teams Down on a Hot Worksite

 You may also want to encourage employees to continue staying hydrated outside of work.
 Starting the day hydrated and continuing to hydrate after you clock out can help prevent dehydration.

-Accessible Cooldown Spaces
+3. Make Cooldown Spaces Accessible

 If your employees work in a warehouse or another place that makes it hard to keep employees cool, consider making temporary “cooldown rooms.”
 A cooldown room could be as simple as a tent with a few cooldown items inside, such as: